Forrest School (Chapel Hill, Tennessee)

 Forrest School is a public school in Chapel Hill, Tennessee.
 It was founded in the year 1924-1925 according to their yearbook, just recently celebrating their 100th anniversary of being established.
-It serves grades 7-12 and is part of the Marshall County School District.
+It serves grades 7-12 and is part of the Marshall County School System.
 The school is also known as Forrest Middle School for grades 7-8 and Forrest High School for grades 9-12.
-It is named for Nathan Bedford Forrest, a Confederate general, known for the massacre of African American Union troops stationed at Fort Pillow and for being the first Grand Wizard of the KKK.
+It is named for Nathan Bedford Forrest, the Confederate general.

 History

-Forrest School was a K-12 school until Chapel Hill Elementary School And Delk Henson Intermediate School was established.
-With C.H.E.S serving grades K-3 and D.H.I.S serving grades 4-6.
+Forrest School was a K-12 school until Chapel Hill Elementary School And Delk-Henson Intermediate School was established.
+With Chapel Hill Elementary serving grades K-3 and Delk-Henson serving grades 4-6.

 Forrest has gone through several building additions since it was established.
 The latest was in 2007 when a fire occurred.
 The school now has additional classrooms, a band room, and a football stadium.

 Athletics

 Forrest High School competes in TSSAA's Division 1, Class A.